lizfosdick/try-pods-app/README.md

+This is the final project for Lighthouse Labs' Web Development Bootcamp for Liz Fosdick, Kate Booton, and Rowan MacKenzie.
+It was completed in April of 2023.

+All content below was generated from the React + Rails boilerplate provided by Lighthouse Labs.

 ## NOTE: This repo has not been updated in a while.

 You may find that the versions of React, Rails, and Ruby are _NOT_ the most current.
 Feel free to update this repo and make a PR with new versions.
 Also, please let me know if you run into any bugs.